15 Tips for Safer Online Shopping

 11. Add extra security with a virtual credit card

 A virtual credit card can offer even more online shopping security.
 Some credit card issuers will give you a temporary card number that’s linked to your credit card account.

 You can use the temporary number to shop online without showing the seller your real credit card details.
 If a thief gets ahold of the virtual credit card number and later tries to use it, they’ll be out of luck.

 Check your bank and credit card statements for fraudulent charges at least once a week.
 Or set up account alerts to notify you of any new activity on your card.
 When you receive a text or email notification, you can check your account to make sure you recognize the charge.

 13. Mind the details

-After you make the purchase, keep these items in a safe place: the receipt, order confirmation number and postal tracking number.
-If you have a problem with the order, this information will help the merchant resolve the problem.
+After you make the purchase, keep the details in a safe place.
+Hang onto the receipt, your order confirmation number and the tracking number the seller provides.
+If you have a problem with the order, this information will help you get the issue resolved quickly.